 Effective ways to promote your CSR efforts

-- Align your efforts with your brand: When choosing initiatives for CSR, consider those that work authentically with your established brand.
+- Align your efforts with your brand: Choose CSR initiatives that work authentically with your established brand.
 Not only is it a more natural fit, but your activities will directly impact your customer base.

 - Don’t overlook local initiatives: Global causes are undoubtedly critical, but don’t neglect what’s happening right in your backyard.
-Build strategies around local initiatives like soup kitchens, food banks, homeless shelters, schools and helping elderly residents.
-You’ll make a difference, and increase brand visibility among your customer base.
+Build strategies around soup kitchens, food banks, homeless shelters, schools and senior citizens.
+You’ll make a difference and increase brand visibility among your customer base.

-- Advertise charitable efforts online and in your physical storefronts: Post flyers in your windows or information around your cash registers.
+- Advertise charitable efforts online and in your physical storefronts: Post flyers in your windows or near your cash registers.
 You could also write a blog post or create a section on your website calling out your charitable giving.
-Some brands even amplify giving (and positive mentions) by encouraging engagement on your social pages.
-For example, you may promise to donate money based upon likes, comments or shares.
+Some brands also leverage social media to amplify giving and positive mentions.

 - Focus your attention: Concentrate on just a few charities.
 This will make you appear more authentic and less like your business is trying fake goodwill for profit.

 - Be more interactive: Encourage word-of-mouth communication by participating in activities that are easily shareable on social media.
-Use images and videos that are relatable to bring more awareness to your good deeds.
+Use relatable images and videos to bring awareness to your good deeds.